preciofishbone/OmniaDocs/tenant-management/tutorials/index.rst

 .. image:: tutorials-permission.png

-The editors options
+Editors options
 ********************
-A tutorial is always created for a specific page, the first step is to go the page.
+A tutorial is always created for a specific page, the first step is therefore to go the page.

-To access the Tutorial options, open the Admin menu and select Tutorials.
+To access the tutorial options, open the Admin menu and select Tutorials.

 .. image:: menu-tutorial.png